 In the end of the first trailer, the song "Jump" by Van Halen transitions to a sample of the intro song of Back to the Future Part II (1989) and Back to the Future Part III (1990).

-The teaser trailer contains an orchestral version of the song "Pure Imagination" from the film Willy Wonka & the Chocolate Factory (1971).
+The teaser trailer contains Ghostwriter Music's adaptation of the song "Pure Imagination" from the film Willy Wonka & the Chocolate Factory (1971).
 It also contains a segment of the song "Tom Sawyer" by Rush.

-On August 11, 2015, a rumor began circulating that Steven Spielberg was "courting" Gene Wilder to play OASIS creator James Halliday, which would've made this the first film Wilder has done since 1999.
+On August 11, 2015, a rumor began circulating that Steven Spielberg was "courting" Gene Wilder to play OASIS creator James Halliday in his later years, which would've made this the first film Wilder has done since 1999.
 However, Wilder's dementia had progressed to a point where he could no longer remember lines and couldn't take the part.